AckerlyXu/heima/articles/application-gateway/application-gateway-faq.md

 **Q. What features does Application Gateway support?**

-Application Gateway supports SSL offloading and end to end SSL, cookie-based session affinity, url path-based routing, multi site hosting, and others.
+Application Gateway supports SSL offloading and end to end SSL, Web Application Firewall (preview), cookie-based session affinity, url path-based routing, multi site hosting, and others.
 For a full list of supported features visit [Introduction to Application Gateway](application-gateway-introduction.md)

 **Q. What is the difference between Application Gateway and Azure Load Balancer?**